dhicks/chlorpyrifos/paper.md

 Table: Estimates of total impact (direct + indirect) from spatial Durbin models for CTD = 60km.  *IV*:  Independent variable.
 Estimates and percentiles have been transformed as $\zeta_{trans} = 10^{\zeta/10}$ to aid interpretation. $\zeta_{trans}$ can be interpreted as the multiplicative change in local use when the corresponding IV increases by 10 percentage points.  \label{tab.impacts}

+Impact estimates for agricultural employment and poverty proportions differ across different types of geography.
+For agricultural employment, for tracts, all intervals are entirely or almost entirely above 1; while for places all intervals are centered near 1, and so are compatible with positive, negative, and negligible or null effects.
+For poverty, 4 of 6 intervals are centered near 1; 2 intervals, both for places, are centered around 1.05, but extend below 1.

+In contrast, estimates for population density agree across geography types, with interval endpoints ranging from as low as 1.01 to as high as 1.16.
+Estimates for tracts are more precise than those for places, giving a narrower range of 1.04-1.13-fold.
+Across both geography types, estimates are closer to 1 at greater CTD values.

+Finally, estimates for Hispanic proportion generally agree across geography types.
+A positive association appears across all CTD values, in both observed and resampled datasets, and in 6 out of 11 county-level models (Fresno, Kern, Solano, and Tulare counties).
+For tracts, the estimates of these effects range from 1.05 to nearly 1.4.

 # Discussion #

 ## Discussion of Selected IVs ##

-*[purely descriptive, "no conclusions" ¶¶ in Results]*

-For closer discussion, I selected total impact estimates for Hispanic, poverty, and agricultural employment proportion, and population density, across CTD values of 30-60-90 km, using the bootstrapped estimates to account for measurement error.
-These estimates are reported in figure \ref{fig.impacts_backtrans} and table \ref{tab.impacts}.
-Transformed estimates are reported to aid interpretation:  when the estimated total impact $\zeta$ is transformed as $\zeta_{trans} = 10^{\zeta/10}$, $\zeta_{trans}$ can be interpreted as the multiplicative change in local chlorpyrifos use associated with a 10% increase in the corresponding IV.
-For example, if $\zeta_{trans} = 1.5$ for some proportion variable, then a 10-percentage-point increase in this proportion is associated with a 50% increase in local chlorpyrifos use.

-The larger CTD values were chosen chosen for this discussion for three reasons.
-First, they yield much more precise estimates than 1 km and 10 km values, which can vary over multiple orders of magnitude.
-They also yield more skeptical or epistemically conservative estimates, in the sense that their estimates are closer to 0; although arguably this kind of skepticism is inappropriate in the context of environmental health [@HicksInductiveRiskRegulatory2018].
-For example, if a CTD of 1 km is correct, then (figure \ref{fig.impacts_1}) fully Hispanic communities see an increase in local chlorpyrifos use of 5-20 orders of magnitude compared to fully non-Hispanic White communities.
-Finally, a CTD of approximately 60 km is supported by the literature; namely, @MackayFateenvironmentlongrange2014 estimate the CTD for chlorpyrifos to be 62 km.
-Also including values of 30 and 90 km at this stage allows for robustness checks.

-The effects of agricultural employment and poverty proportions *[differ]* are ambiguous across different types of geography.
-For agricultural employment, there is consistent evidence of a positive effect for tracts (all compatibility intervals are entirely or almost entirely above 1), perhaps as great as 1.5-fold.
-But for places the estimates are centered around 1, and are generally compatible with positive, negative, and negligible effects.
-Similarly, for poverty, 4 of the 6 estimates are centered around 1, and the other two estimates (both for places) extend somewhat below 1.

-Inconsistent estimates between tracts and places may be due to the way places are constructed, namely, as a way to capture relatively dense population centers.
+For agricultural employment and poverty, estimates are compatible with positive, negative, and negligible effects, with differences in trends across geography types.
+Disagreement in estimates between tracts and places may be due to the way places are constructed, namely, as a way to capture relatively dense population centers.
 This process might exclude many agricultural workers and the rural poor, which in turn might lead to biased effect estimates; though table \ref{tab.desc_stats} indicates that mean agricultural employment and poverty proportion are greater in places than in tracts.
 County-level heterogeneity may also be a factor.
 For example, poverty appears to have a positive effect for places in Stanislaus and Tulare counties, a negative effect in Butte county, and perhaps a negative effect in Kern county.

-*['estimates agree']* There is consistent evidence of a positive effect for population density, with estimates ranging from 1.01- to 1.16-fold.
-Estimates for tracts are slightly more precise, giving a narrower range of approximately 1.04-1.13-fold.
-This positive effect is counterintuitive:  since chlorpyrifos is used primarily in agricultural areas, with low population density, we would expect to see a negative association.
+The positive effect of population density is counterintuitive:  since chlorpyrifos is used primarily in agricultural areas, with low population density, we would expect to see a negative association.

-Finally, there is consistent evidence that an increase in Hispanic proportion is associated with an increase in potential chlorpyrifos exposure.
-This evidence is stronger with tracts than places, due to the combination of greater uncertainty and perhaps weaker effects across places.
-But the positive association appears across all CTD values, in both observed and resampled datasets, and in 6 out of 11 county-level models (Fresno, Kern, Solano, and Tulare counties).
-For tracts, the estimates of these effects range from 1.05 to nearly 1.4.
-Using these estimates, a 60-point difference in Hispanic proportion, corresponding to the difference between a Hispanic-minority and Hispanic-majority tract, would be associated with as much as a 6-fold increase in potential chlorpyrifos exposure.
+Within the scope of this study, the evidence of a positive association between Hispanic proportion and potential chlorpyrifos exposure is robust, with agreement across choices of parameter values, model specifications, and levels of analysis.
+Using estimates for tracts for CTD of 60km (1.07-1.21), a 60-point difference in Hispanic proportion — corresponding to the difference between a Hispanic-minority and Hispanic-majority tract — would be associated with a 1.5-3.1-fold increase in potential chlorpyrifos exposure.

 ## Limitations ##